 The South Coast Air Quality Management District has also codified rules related to air emissions control.
-These include, among others, requirements for control of dust from construction and other sources, (Rule 403), prohibitions on discharge of certain gases (Rule 407), and permitting and registration requirements of emissions sources (see, for example, Rules 201, 203, and 2100).
+These include, among others, requirements for control of dust from construction and other sources, (Rule 403), prohibitions on discharge of certain gases (Rule 407), permitting and registration requirements of emissions sources (see, for example, Rules 201, 203, and 2100), and asbestos (Rule 1403).